-Super Bowl: Were the 2007 New England Patriots the Best NFL Team Ever To Lose?
+Were The 2007 New England Patriots The Best Team Ever To Lose A Super Bowl?

 So much discussion is made about which Super Bowl winning teams are the best, but to reach a Super Bowl, there’s no doubt a team has to be pretty good.
 Let’s take a look at the 10 very best teams, like the 2007 New England Patriots, that made it to the Big Game but didn’t take home the Lombardi Trophy and see where they rank.